 There is no time limit and the amount of time needed will vary by student, though most can finish in about 90 minutes.
 There will be a maximum of 30 questions.

 ALEKS will provide an on-screen calculator if you need one to complete a particular problem.
 Otherwise, please do not use a calculator.

 You may only use a pen or pencil, paper, and the resources provided by ALEKS.
 Please do not get any assistance from friends, family, other websites, textbooks, or any other resources not provided by ALEKS.
 Using outside resources may lead to improper math placement and ultimately course failure.

 If you place high, you can always take a course that requires a lower ALEKS score.
-For example, if you place into Differential Calculus (MTH 251), you can opt to take Elementary Functions (MTH 112) or College Algebra (MTH 111).
+For example, if you place into Differential Calculus (MTH 251), you can opt to take Precalculus II: Trigonometry (MTH 112Z) or Precalculus I: Functions (MTH 111Z).

 While some students benefit from taking a review course to build a more solid foundation, others find themselves frustrated and bored in courses too far below their current math knowledge.
 If you’re unsure where to start, your academic advisor can help you decide.